Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Architecture

 \subsection{Overview}

-\myName{} is an \underline{M}RAM-based \underline{A}ccelerator for \underline{T}ime \underline{S}eries \underline{A}nalysis designed to \di{substitute} the main processing unit (e.g., CPU or $\mu$controller) when performing sDTW.
-This way, \myName{} improves the energy efficiency of the entire system.
-Figure~\ref{fig:matsa_architecture} presents an overview of our proposed architecture. \myName{} is composed of one or several chips divided into multiple \textit{banks}.
-Banks that belong to the same chip share buffers and I/O interfaces and work in a lock-step approach based on an integrated global controller (\textit{Ctrl}) that orchestrates the flow.
+\myName{} is an \underline{M}RAM-based \underline{A}ccelerator for \underline{T}ime \underline{S}eries \underline{A}nalysis.
+Figure~\ref{fig:matsa_architecture} presents an overview of our proposed architecture. \myName{} is composed of several chips divided into multiple \textit{banks}.
+Banks belonging to the same chip share buffers and I/O interfaces and work in a lock-step approach.
 Each bank is composed of several \textit{Multiple Memory Matrices (MATs)}.
 The MATs share a \textit{Global Row Buffer (GRB)} and are connected to a \textit{Global Row Decoder (GRD)}.
-We place a \textit{Local Row Buffer (LRB)} for every pair of subarrays.
-MATs are composed of several memory \textit{subarrays}.
+We place a \textit{Local Row Buffer (LRB)} for every pair of subarrays to improve performance.
+Each subarray is composed of magnetoresistive devices that are connected to the \textit{Write Word Lines} (WWL), \textit{Write Bit Lines} (WBL), \textit{Read Word Lines} (RWL), \textit{Read Bit Lines} (RBL), and \textit{Source Lines} (SL).
+The compute-enabled subarrays perform the sDTW computation using Reconfigurable Sense Amplifiers (RSAs).

-Each memory subarray is composed of magnetoresistive devices (e.g., SOT-MRAM cells) that are connected to the \textit{Write Word Lines} (WWL), \textit{Write Bit Lines} (WBL), \textit{Read Word Lines} (RWL), \textit{Read Bit Lines} (RBL), and \textit{Source Lines} (SL).
-The memory cells perform the sDTW computation in combination with reconfigurable Sense Amplifiers (SAs).
-We place a \textit{\myName{} controller (Ctrl)} next to each subarray, which is in charge of orchestrating the data flow and activating the subarrays to perform the sDTW computation properly.
+The execution flow is orchestrated by a hierarchy of small controllers implemented as finite state machines (FSMs). \myName{} comprises of 1) a global controller that orchestrates inter-bank flow, 2) inter-mat controllers that take care of the inter-mat flow, and 3) subarray controllers that activate the memory rows and drive the RSAs to run sDTW’s algorithm.